Registan Square in Samarkand

 Closing Notes

 Samarkand definitely stands out as a city.
-It surely made me feel part of the Arabian Nights.
+It surely made me feel like I was part of the Arabian Nights.
 What I loved the most in Samarkand were the people who were so nice to me throughout my stay here.
 There was not even a single person who was rude or arrogant.
 And I strongly believe that the people make up the place.

 If you have any more questions about travelling to Samarkand, write your questions to me on Solopassport@gmail.com or contact me on my Instagram page.